Security Advisory: Linux kernel vulnerabilities that allow a local user to gain root through page-cache changes

 The table below itemises the CVEs described in this advisory.
 The “area affected” column is a short, plain-language description; the linked references have the full technical detail.

-Important: Patching one of these CVEs does not automatically protect you from the others.
-Some of them live in different parts of Linux and need separate fixes from your operating system vendor.
-Always make sure your servers are running the latest available vendor-supported Linux update.
+Important: Addressing one of these CVEs does not automatically protect you from the others.
+Some of them affect different parts of Linux and require separate fixes from your operating system vendor.
+NetApp Instaclustr’s June mitigations and July OS updates are designed to address this group as a whole; if you manage your own hosts, make sure your servers run the latest vendor-supported Linux updates.

 Impact analysis

-NetApp investigated this group of issues and how they might affect customers of the Instaclustr Managed Platform as well as Enterprise Support customers who run their own Linux servers.
+NetApp investigated this group of issues and assessed how it may affect customers of the Instaclustr Managed Platform, as well as Enterprise Support customers who run their own Linux servers.

 Managed service customers